Wolframfriele/ripe-alerts/README.md

 ### Installation

 1. After you've cloned the repository.
 Comment line #11 from the `Backend/notifications/apis.py` file.
-It will looks like the example below.
+It will look like the example below.
 ```python
 #  station = Station(PostgresInterface())
 ```